 Vidness is my stage name as VJ or live visualist.
-Browse recent Vidness projects in my portfolio.
-Or continue reading and watching below, to get an understanding what Vidness visuals are about, and to see where it all started more than 10 years ago.
+Please enjoy browsing the latest Vidness projects below.
+Or continue reading and watching even further, to get an understanding what Vidness visuals are about, and to see where it all started nearly 15 years ago.

 Vidness live visuals revolve around manipulating video-feedback live, which turns the perpetuating system into a visual instrument.
 Multiple monochromatic, high-contrast layers feed the same loop and add to or subtract from each other to form complex imagery.
 No pre-rendered content is being used in the composition.
 Only the simplest of shapes serve as light fueling the loop, keeping it alive in times of negative feedback.
 The performance augments the tension and release cycles of the music set and steers the overall mood with its color theme.
 In the best case it embraces the whole scene both physically and empathically.